-And when you think “Bichon Frise,” you probably think of that cute little lapdog who will only snuggle up in your lap after a long day of following you around and joyously bounding around the house or the dog park, truly loving life.
+And when you think “Bichon Frise,” you probably imagine that cute little lapdog who snuggles in your lap after a long day of joyously bounding around the house or the dog park.

-So…when you combine these two breeds, what kind of personality should you expect to get?
+So…when you combine these two breeds, you may be thinking, “what kind of personality should I expect to get?”

 I, for one, would expect a bigger dog with a scrappier personality or, conversely, a Chihuahua with the temperament of a Bichon Frise.

-The Bichon Frise Chihuahua mix thinks nothing of barking just for attention, and he can get along with other animals if socialized early enough and consistently.
+This Bichon Frise Chihuahua mix thinks nothing of barking just for attention.

 You can do this by bringing him to your local dog park, or to the house of a friend who has pets for him to mingle with.